himurules/news_challenge2/README.md

 The project has 2 modules

 The first module in the homepage searches the tweets from the twitter API based on the query.
+The results are paginated with 100 records per page.This module does't require any database.
 - Search could be AND or OR based depending on the delimiter eg. (this OR that would search for both words in tweets this as well as that) while (this , that) will search for tweets having both words this and that.
 - This module uses the library  [thujohn/twitter](https://github.com/atymic/twitter) which is a wrapper for twitter API.